angelolimeta/svgliteForAffinity/README.md

 R CMD INSTALL svglite_1.2.2.tar.gz
 ```

-Now you can use this version of the svglite package together with ggplot in R!
+__Now you can use this version of the svglite package together with ggplot in R and have your figures load correctly in Affinity Desinger!__